 The Maasai Mara game reserve is owned and run by the county council of Narok which is the richest county council in Kenya due to the revenue collected as park entrance fees.
 Part of the Maasai Mara which is called the Mara triangle is contracted out and privately run.
 Park fees are paid by the number of nights one spends in the Mara Conservancy.

 The Maasai Mara lies at an altitude of 1500 meters to 2100 meters.
 It rains twice a year in the game reserve that is during the long rains that fall in the month of March and May and during the short rains that fall in the month of October, November and part of December.

 June and July are the coldest months and January and February are the hottest months.
 Temperatures during the day rarely exceed 85°F (30°C) and during the night it hardly drops below 60°F (15°C).
 Maasai Mara is a mosquito-prone area, but the campsite is sprayed with mosquito repellents and the tents have treated mosquito nets.

 The Masai people who by definition speak the Maa language hence the name Maasai have held on to their culture even in these times of modernization.
 A Maasai’s home is called a manyatta where he lives with his wives and children.
-From childhood boys are obligated to look after their father’s cows while girls are obligated to doing house chores, fetching water and milking the cows.
+From childhood boys are obligated to look after their father’s cows while girls are obligated to do house chores, fetch water and milk the cows.

 After every fifteen years, there is an initiation where boys are circumcised and they become young morans and the existing morans graduate to junior elders.
-The Maasai enjoy eating meat, milk mixed with blood during rituals such as initiation and marriage.
-The use of herbs as medicine is still embedded in their day to day life.
+The Maasai enjoy eating meat, and milk mixed with blood during rituals such as initiation and marriage.
+The use of herbs as medicine is still embedded in their day-to-day life.
 The Maasai are an attraction in Kenya since they managed to stick to their culture.